 "The BUDDHA bathed in the stream Nairanjana, as Jesus was baptised in the Jordan.
-Baptism is not a jewish but a of them are recorded in the legends of bu dhist ceremony.
-In one case a dove descended In the other a shower of roses fell from heaven upon GAUTAMA. are wise men in India to-day who can bring down a shower of roses from heaven.
+Baptism is not a jewish but a bu dhist ceremony.
+In one case a dove descended In the other a shower of roses fell from heaven upon GAUTAMA.
+There are wise men in India to-day who can bring down a shower of roses from heaven.

 "Jesus preached his most famous sermons on the Mount.
-A hill-side was GAUTAMA'S favorite spot for delivering his discourses on morality.
+A hill-side was GAUTAMA's favorite spot for delivering his discourses on morality.

-"Jesus followed at first John the Bap-The BUDDHA had a brahmin teacher -Rudraka.
+" Jesus followed at first John the Bap-"Both virgins, Mary and Maya, were tist.
+The BUDDHA had a brahmin teacher -Rudraka.

-"A legend tells that GAUTAMA walked upon the waters and had premonitions of
+"A legend tells that GAUTAMA walked his approaching death.

-"The samaritan weman at the well had a double in the chandala, who feared to give the BUDDHA water because she belonged to a lower caste.
+"The samaritan woman at the well had give the BUDDHA water because she belonged to a lower caste.
 BUDDHA taught that there are no castes.\